-Senior Construction Manager, Ray Collins.
-Mr. Collins has 40 years' experience in construction management serving several federal clients.
+Senior Construction Manager / MEP Supervisor: Ray Collins, BA, MBA.
+Mr. Collins has 40 years' experience in design and construction management serving several federal clients.
 He has extensive proficiency in Healthcare/Medical, Institutional, Organizational, and Federal/State/Local Governmental ventures responsible for project management and technical direction from conception throughout design, construction, and commissioning.
-Mr. Collins is directly responsible for the coordination and oversight of field activities by contractors during construction phasing to ensure alignment with project goals and objectives.
+In addition, Mr. Collins is directly responsible for the coordination and oversight of field activities by contractors during construction phasing to ensure alignment with project goals and objectives.
+As MEP Supervisor Mr. Collins is responsible for leading the efforts in coordinating and managing the MEP trades on projects.
+Responsibilities include estimating the scope of MEP trades during pre-construction phases, supervising the daily activities of the technical team, and ensuring that both the quality and the magnitude of production are in line with service level agreements and expectations.